boazsegev/plezi/README.md

 # Plezi - a real-time web application framework for Ruby

 Are microservices on your mind?
-Do you dream of easy websockets, RESTful AJAX or a small and consice web application that could fit in a few lines of code?
+Do you dream of a an SPA that's easy to scale?
+Did you wonder if you could write a whole Websockets, RESTful AJAX back-end with just a few lines of code (application logic not included)?

-Welcome to your new home with [plezi.io](http://www.plezi.io).
+Welcome to your new home with [plezi.io](http://www.plezi.io), the Ruby real-time framework that assumes the application's logic is *not* part of the web service.

 ## What does Plezi have to offer?